po1sigala/live/01-Class-Content/20-React/01-Activities/02-Stu_Create-React-App/README.md

 2. Run the command `npx create-react-app 00-practice-app`.

+3. `create-react-app` now automatically uses the latest release of React, version 18.
+Due to several conflicting packages with React version 18, follow the steps below to ensure that all activities work as intended.

+    - Delete Package.lock.json and Node_modules from the client directory.

+    - Downgrade `react` to 17.0.2 inside of the `package.json` file.

+    - Downgrade `react-dom` to 17.0.2 inside of the `package.json` file.

+    - Downgrade `@testing-library/react` to ^11.1.0 inside of the `package.json` file.

+    - Run `npm install` to ensure that your project is now running React version 17.

-3. After `create-react-app` has completed (which can take a few minutes), run the command `npm i bootstrap dotenv axios --save` to add dependencies that we will need in later activities.
+4. After `create-react-app` has completed (which can take a few minutes), run the command `npm i bootstrap dotenv axios --save` to add dependencies that we will need in later activities.

-4. Copy the `src/` folder from `02-Stu_Create-React-App` and paste it into the root of `00-practice-app`.
+5. Copy the `src/` folder from `02-Stu_Create-React-App` and paste it into the root of `00-practice-app`.

-5. Run `npm start` to ensure that the source files were transplanted successfully.
+6. Run `npm start` to ensure that the source files were transplanted successfully.

 ## Activity